 Well Name Results

 Well 1 Meets Standards

-Well 2 See comment under GWUDI testing requirements
+Well 2 Meets Standards

-Well 3 (inactive) NA

 The Ground Water Under the Direct Influence (GWUDI) assessment evaluates contaminants that may enter the water drawn directly from the well.
-Powell's Patch Well 1 was designated NOT GWUDI by letter dated October 18, 1999.
-Well 2 is currently used on an emergency basis.
-Should source water production increase from Well 2 above periodic emergency use, a GWUDI assessment will be required.
+The Leight's MHP Wells 1 and 2 were designated NOT GWUDI by letter dated October 18, 2012.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the WVDHHR has determined may present a concern to public health.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.